justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 [Palm Skin Productions - The Beast (Remix)](https://www.discogs.com/Palm-Skin-Productions-The-Beast-Remix/release/64381)

 **Transcript**: A decidedly average release is turned into a wonder of beauty and contemplation.
-Autechre remix Palmskin Productions The Beast.
+Autechre remix Palmskin Productions' The Beast.
 This 12" also has two wonderful drum and bass mixes by Global Communication in their Links guise and by the Bristol trio of Krust, Roni Size and Suv.
 Another example of how genres were so fluid in the 90s.
 Cheap on Discogs.

 **Transcript**: Mo Wax lost their way though.
 The sprawling incoherent Headz 2 compilation, the underwhelming Excursions sub-label and a disastrous deal with Sony saw it folding in 2002.
 But for a brief period in the mid 90s it was untouchable.